Officials believe they have answered concerns over treatment facility

 “These people that are here want to be here.
 They are working hard not to get in trouble,” Mellinger said.

-Progress House has been located in downtown Indianapolis for approximately 20 years and Darrell Mitchell, CEO said there has never been a police call, complaints of vandalism, crime or noise at the site.
+Progress House has been located in downtown Indianapolis for approximately 20 years and CEO Darrell Mitchell said there has never been a police call, complaints of vandalism, crime or noise at the site.

 He said that within a half-mile there are 500 residential units.